Version:

 (open in window)

-[00:00] In this lesson, I'll demonstrate how to create an AWS EC2 instance pre-loaded with Ignition Cloud Edition.
-Before I get started with the EC2 instance, I need to create a network, or VPC in AWS for the instance to reside in.
-This allows me to configure the isolated part of the AWS Cloud where my instances is so that I can control who has access to it and ensure that I have access myself.
-Within the VPC service in AWS I'll click Create VPC.
+[00:00] In this lesson, I'll demonstrate how to create an AWS EC2 instance preloaded with Ignition Cloud Edition.
+Before I get started with the EC2 instance, I need to create a network, or VPC, in AWS for the instance to reside in.
+This allows me to configure the isolated part of the AWS Cloud were my instance is so that I can control who has access to it and ensure that I have access myself.
+Within the VPC service in AWS, I'll click create VPC.
 If I were to select VPC only, I'd have to go and manually create each other component of the network to fit my needs.
 This gives me ultimate control over the network and lets me customize it to my liking.
-However, to keep this lesson brief, I'm gonna choose the VPC in more option as this will automatically create public and private subnets, routing tables, and an internet gateway so that I can quickly connect to my instance.
-Check out AWS's documentation to learn more about networking resources and AWS.
-I'll quickly name the resources in this VPC so that they reflect what I intend to use them for and they're easier to identify.
+However, to keep this lesson brief, I'm gonna choose the VPC and more option as this will automatically create public and private subnets, routing tables, and an internet gateway so that I can quickly connect to my device.
+Check out AWS's documentation, to learn more about networking resources in AWS.
+I'll quickly name the resources in this VPC.
+Then, I'll leave the rest of the options at the defaults and click create VPC.

 You are editing this transcript.